tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>This field can be free text, but where possible, the use of http://iptc.org/std/Iptc4xmpExt/2008-02-29/CountryCode is preferred.</td>
+			<td>This field can be free text, but where possible, the use of <a href="http://iptc.org/std/Iptc4xmpExt/2008-02-29/CountryCode">http://iptc.org/std/Iptc4xmpExt/2008-02-29/CountryCode</a> is preferred.</td>
 		</tr>
 	</tbody>
 </table>